November 7, 1862

 May the nation of Minnesota here represented, Dakotan, American, Euro-Minnesotan begin the path of blessing: from November 7th, 1862 through to the present.
 May we receive from You riot-proof hearts; whether against You or our fellow man.
 May you shield us from the misbelief that we can act as judge, jury, and executioner.

-May we practice repentance before You first, and create habits of restoration towards our brothers and sisters.
+May we practice repentance before You first, and create habits of restoration towards our brothers and sisters for whom You died and rose again.
 Jesus, we love so poorly and incompletely because we do not grasp Your selfless love.
 Have pity on us whether Native Minnesotan, or Adoptive Minnesotan!